subbota-a/coral/README.md

 Similar to `task<T>`, but provides access to a `nursery` object for spawning child coroutines dynamically.
 Child coroutines run concurrently with the parent and don't return results individually, but the parent automatically waits for all children to complete before exiting.

-This enables **structured concurrency**: when `co_await server()` returns, you know all spawned sessions have finished.
-Compare this to `asio::spawn` where coroutines "escape" and live independently — you can't reliably shut down because you don't know when (or if) spawned coroutines will complete.
+This enables **structured concurrency**: when `co_await server()` returns, you know all spawned sessions have finished — no orphan coroutines, no manual tracking.

 _Caution!_ The nursery coroutine's local variables are destroyed before all child coroutines complete, so don't pass references to local variables to child coroutines.